bkleinen/bkleinen.github.io/README.md

 Apart from that, feel free to browse and also send me pull requests if you encounter an error.

 [A bit more about how this site is made and edited.](http://bkleinen.github.io/about/thissite.html)

-## Todos

-- set up Continuous Integration: http://jekyllrb.com/docs/continuous-integration/
-- have just recent announcements on main page
-- settle character encoding on HTW server

-  "Pagination: Pagination is enabled, but I couldn't find an index.html page to use as the pagination template.
-Skipping pagination.""